Benmagnito/vessel-assessment/README.md

 ### Question 7: Generate a table that breaks down the events a vessel undergoes between two
 ports.
 This should include the following:
-a. mmsi: A unique id to identify the ship which can be linked back to the ship info table if more information is needed.
+- mmsi: A unique id to identify the ship which can be linked back to the ship info table if more information is needed.
-b. origin_port: The port the ship started at.
+- origin_port: The port the ship started at.
-c. origin_port_time_stamp: The time the ship departed the port.
+- origin_port_time_stamp: The time the ship departed the port.
-d. destination_port: The port the ship arrived at.
+- destination_port: The port the ship arrived at.
-e. destination_port_time_stamp: The time the ship arrived at the destination port.
+-- destination_port_time_stamp: The time the ship arrived at the destination port.